chipsalliance/i3c-core/testplans_core.md

 Sets a limit on how many IBI data bytes may be accepted in the controller model.
-Issues an IBI with more data bytes by writing to the TTI IBI queue, checks if the IBI gets serivced correctly, compares data.
+Issues an IBI with more data bytes by writing to the TTI IBI queue, checks if the IBI gets serviced correctly, compares data.

 Issues another IBI with data payload within the set limit, checks if it gets serviced correctly, compares data.

 The test runs at core clock of 100 and 200 MHz.
 The slowest clock that does not result in a tSCO violation is 166 MHz.
-The I3C bus clock is set to 12.5 MHz
+The I3C bus clock is set to 12.5 MHz.

 ### `i3c_target_writes_and_reads`